shoestringlab/gadget-ui/README.md

 gadget-ui
 =========

-JavaScript UI and data binding library
+Experimental JavaScript UI and data binding library

 This library uses [semver](http://semver.org/) version numbering.

-v 3.0.3
+v 3.1.0

+**What's New**

+This release contains some bug fixes for existing components, including pulling some implementation details from the plain JavaScript version to the jQuery version for consistency.
+It also contains a significant new component called FileDialog that enables multi-part, multi-file uploads using AJAX.

+This library is very much experimental, but semver and release tags are being used faithfully to provide developers with guidance on stability of features and the API.

 **Why version 3.0.0?**